Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/supercell.md

 <img src="/images/TGa4T.png"/>

+Similarly to the above examples of fcc and bcc lattices, there are in fact many other instances where supercells afford for a more inherent visualization of the long-range symmetric order of crystal structures.

 Finally, supercells are also commonly used in computational models of crystal defects, in order to allow for the use of periodic boundary conditions.

 # How are supercells defined?